alexgrozav/gulp-setup/README.md

 ## Configuration
-Here's a sample configuration for gulp-setup which provides `clean` and `html` tasks.
+Here's a sample configuration for gulp-setup that defines a custom task called `mytask` and overrides the options for the existing default `javascript` task.
 ```js
 const gulp = require('gulp');
 const plugins = require('gulp-load-plugins')();